Prahran College

-The Prahran College of Advanced Education, formerly Prahran College of Technology, was a late-secondary and tertiary institution with a business school, a trade school, and a multi-disciplinary art school that dated back to the 1860s, populated by instructors and students who were among Australia’s significant artists, designers and performers.
+The Prahran College of Advanced Education, formerly Prahran College of Technology, was a late-secondary and tertiary institution with a business school and a trade school, best known for its multi-disciplinary art school that dated back to the 1860s, populated by instructors and students who were among Australia’s notable artists including Sidney Nolan and Polly Borland, designers like Mimmo Cozzolino and Linda Jackson, and performers, Joan Carden and Ethel Punshon among them.

 After undergoing various mergers, splits and incarnations over the years, the Prahran entity ceased to exist from 1 January 1992, when an Act of Parliament brought Prahran College of TAFE under the auspices of Swinburne University of Technology.
-The tertiary courses, Graphics and Industrial Design, remained on the campus.
+The tertiary art courses, Graphics and Industrial Design, remained on the campus.
 All others were moved to Deakin University, except Prahran Fine Art, which was relocated and amalgamated with the Victorian College of the Arts.